yzjiao/BR-RM/docs/model-quirks.md

 - NeMo-RL implemented this feature based on torch CP [implementation](https://github.com/pytorch/pytorch/blob/main/torch/distributed/tensor/experimental/_attention.py).
 And we inherit its limitations.
 Whether model level support CP only depends on arguments passed to `torch.nn.functional.scaled_dot_product_attention`.
 Current NeMo-RL passed all ones attention mask to `model.forward`.
 For Gemma-3, it won't ignore attention mask as result `attn_bias` is not None which is not supported by torch CP.
 Please see [assertion](https://github.com/pytorch/pytorch/blob/134179474539648ba7dee1317959529fbd0e7f89/torch/distributed/tensor/experimental/_attention.py#L262) .
+ - Context parallel can't be used together with sequence packing.
+Sequence packing requires `attn_implementation="flash_attention_2"`, this conflict with context parallel requires SDPA impl.
+Refer to [here](https://github.com/huggingface/transformers/blob/bda75b4011239d065de84aa3e744b67ebfa7b245/src/transformers/modeling_utils.py#L2317) for more details.

+- It's a known issue that context parallel can't be used together with sequence parallel.
+Refer to [here](https://github.com/NVIDIA-NeMo/RL/issues/659) for more details.

 - It's a known issue that context parallel can't be used together with sequence parallel.
 Refer to [here](https://github.com/NVIDIA-NeMo/RL/issues/659) for more details.